ravnhq/mobile-cicd/README.md

 # Installation

-Run the following command to install/update the configuration files into your project (run this command inside your root directory):
+Run the following command to install/update the configuration files into your project (run this command inside your project root directory):

 ```shell
 curl -s https://raw.githubusercontent.com/ravnhq/mobile-cicd/main/install.sh | bash